32 ways to quit smoking: Everything from eating nuts to playing Tetris

 • Watch your snacks – Be careful of what you eat.
 It is better to snack on healthy snacks instead of fatty and processed foods.

 It is best to use a combination of different treatment methods to increase your chances of quitting.
-Find the ones which would work for you and stick to these ways to quit smoking for best results.
+Find the ones which would work for you and stick to these ways to quit smoking for the best results.

 The following two tabs change content below.